The Great Master

-The founder of the Dhammakaya temple, which has become the biggest Buddhist temple in the world
+The founder of the Wat Phra Dhammakaya, which has become the biggest Buddhist temple in the world

 On January 20, 1909, Khun Yai was born in a farming family in Nakhon Pathom province, of Thailand.
 She never had a formal education.
 She claimed that her original reason for practicing meditation was to reach her late father in his afterlife realm to apologise to him for her childhood wrongs and that she wanted to overcome the curse of deafness put on her by her drunken father.
 Her father died in 1921, but without the opportunity for Khun Yai to ask him to lift the curse.

 whose dream has become a big inspiration of millions

 He was born Chaiyaboon Suddhipol on the April 22, 1944 to Janyong Suddhipol (his father) and Juree Suddhipol (his mother).
 At Suan Kularb School, Bangkok, Thailand, Chaiyaboon during his adolescence, started to be interested in Buddhism.
 Having matriculated from Suankularb Wittayalai School (Secondary) in 1963, Chaiyaboon was enrolled in the Faculty of Economics, Kasetsart University.